 Table of Contents

 A dog walker is a hired professional that retrieves a dog from an owner’s residence to allow a dog to exercise and do its business outside.
-Dog walking sounds easy but in cities where dog walking is most prevalent, walking for 8 hours per day attached to multiple dogs while picking up dog feces isn’t an easy task.
+Dog walking sounds easy, but in cities where dog walking is most prevalent, walking for eight (8) hours per day attached to multiple dogs while picking up dog feces isn’t an easy task.
 Dog walkers need to be trained and sometimes licensed to be a dog walker.
 Being able to communicate and have control over a dog or a group of dogs is essential to be a dog walker.
 There are some dogs that can’t be around other dogs due to their personality/breed.
-Knowing which dogs can be mix with other dogs is essential to their safety and the publics’.
+Knowing which dogs can be mixed with other dogs is essential to their safety and the publics’ safety.
+While on a dog walking job, a dog walker will need to be familiar with the following tools:

 - Dog collar